mattermost/docs/source/overview/features.rst

 Features Overview
 ============================

-This page gives an overview of some of the features available in Mattermost Team and Enterprise Editions.
+This page gives an overview of the key features available in Mattermost Team and Enterprise Editions.
+The Enterprise Edition includes all the features in the Team Edition.
+To compare the editions in more detail, please see the `pricing page <https://about.mattermost.com/pricing-2/>`_.

 Team Edition Features
 ----------------------------------------------